-“This stabilizing web of braces, under a ridge skylight, receives a constantly changing play of light and pattern-a natural ornamentation of the structure and the space,” said Fay Jones.
+“This stabilizing web of braces, under a ridge skylight, receives a constantly changing play of light and pattern-a natural ornamentation of the structure and space,” said E. Fay Jones.

-The most interesting detail in the church is the illusionary infinity effect of light created by the diamond shaped steel connectors that join the wooden braces at the centre of the chapel.
-Jones purposely did few projects so he could give personal attention to each one.
-And in his projects he ensured that he designed and customized all pieces of furniture and accessories, so there is part to whole relationship and vice versa.
+The most interesting detail in the church is the illusionary infinity effect of light created by the diamond-shaped steel connectors that join the wooden braces at the center of the chapel.
+E Fay Jones purposely did a few projects so he could give personal attention to each one.
+And in his projects, he ensured that he designed and customized all pieces of furniture and accessories, so there is part to whole relationship and vice versa.
 “I wanted there to be a family of forms or patterns, a strong generating idea that everything relates to, rather than having just an assembly of things,” Jones told an interviewer.
 He also wanted to “keep the detailing very, very simple, integral to the design . . .
 [N]othing has been stuck on just for decoration.”

-View of the Chapel from entrance (Source: https://en.wikiarquitectura.com/building/thorncrown-chapel/)
+View of the Chapel from the entrance (Source: https://en.wikiarquitectura.com/building/thorncrown-chapel/)

 Lighting Fixtures and Furniture designed by Jones (Source: https://thorncrown.com/photogallery.html)